Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: Introduction

-Besides the difference between Anosov endomorphisms and DA endomorphisms, there is an interesting observation restricted to the context of DA endomorphisms.
-When a DA endomorphism admits a stable bundle, called \textit{sc-DA} (see definition in Subsection \ref{subsubsec DA}), by a similar argument to the Anosov case, it can be easily shown the semi-conjugacy guarantees the special property, see Corollary \ref{2 cor semi-conj.
-Fc}.
-But for the other case of Ma\~{n}\'{e}-type, when a DA endomorphism $f$ admits an unstable cone-field, called \textit{cu-DA} (see also Subsection \ref{subsubsec DA}), the proof will be much more complicated.
-Indeed, the proof for the $cu$-DA case needs that the system has $C^{1+\alpha}$-regularity and an intuitively stronger rigidity of the semi-conjugacy as follows: the existence of semi-conjugacy implies that \textit{the center Lyapunov exponents of $f$ on the periodic points coincide with its linearization}.
-Then we conclude that a DA endomorphism is semi-conjugate to its linearization if and only if it is special.
+Besides the difference between Anosov endomorphisms and DA endomorphisms, there is an interesting observation restricted to the context of DA endomorphisms. \begin{itemize} \item When a DA endomorphism admits a stable bundle (i.e., it is uniformly contracting on a subbundle), called \textit{sc-DA} (see the definition in Subsection \ref{subsubsec DA}), by a similar argument to the Anosov case, it can be easily shown that the semi-conjugacy guarantees the special property, see Corollary \ref{2 cor semi-conj.
+Fc}. \item When a DA endomorphism admits an unstable cone-field (i.e., it is uniformly expanding on a cone-field), called \textit{cu-DA} (see also Subsection \ref{subsubsec DA}), the proof will be much more complicated.
+Indeed, the study of the $cu$-DA endomorphism needs an intuitively stronger rigidity of the semi-conjugacy as follows: the existence of semi-conjugacy between $f$ and its linearization implies that \textit{the center Lyapunov exponents of $f$ on the periodic points coincide with its linearization}. \end{itemize} Then we conclude that a DA endomorphism (for both cases of $sc$-DA and $cu$-DA) is semi-conjugate to its linearization if and only if it is special.

 In what follows, we concentrate on the rigidity phenomenon that is the main body of the paper.